tuj05689/Pi-MG90S-Motor/README.md

 Connect the motor to the rasberry pi
 # Brown is ground
 # Red is 3.3 Volts
-# Orange is PWM control
-  # Using Pin 13
+# Orange is PWM control, Using Pin 13